HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ### Solutions
 * Combine metadata entries that belongs to the same dataset
   + When applications call H5Dwrite multiple times on the same dataset, each using a different hyper-slab selection, we can combine metadata entries that belong to the same dataset.
 The only difference among entries is in the selection and the location of the write requests.
 The dataset ID and flag can be shared to save 8 bytes per entry.
 * Encode selection starting coordinate and request size
   + Instead of storing arrays of start indices and request lengths of a request, we can reduce the space requirement by storing only the (flattened) starting and ending offsets.
   + Under this representation, the hyper-slab selection only takes 16 bytes (start and end) regardless of the dataset's dimensionality.
   + The starting indices and lengths along each dimension can be reconstructed from the two starting and ending offsets, given the dataset's dimension sizes.
-  + For data datasets containing dimsnsions that are expandable.
+  + For datasets containing dimensions that are expandable.
     * Changing the shape of the dataset will change the canonical offset of each element.
     * We must store the dataset's current shape (8 bytes * [dataset dimension]), so the coordinates can be decoded correctly.
     * This representation only reduces the metadata size on datasets of 2 or more dimensions when there are more than one selected hyper-slabs.
 * Compress the metadata entries
   + When metadata contains a long list of noncontiguous requests, we consider to apply data compress on the starting and ending offsets to further reduce its size.
   + When the number of selections exceeds a set threshold (currently 128), we enable the compression.
   + When using ZLIB, we observed a significant metadata size reduction for the mid-size ne120 F study of the E3SM benchmark.
-  + **Kai-yuan**, please add the prelimnary performance results (compression ratios, size after compression, and time to compress, etc.
+  + **Kai-yuan**, please add the preliminary performance results (compression ratios, size after compression, and time to compress, etc.
 * The revised metadata format with the above optimizations is given below:
   + The ID of the dataset to write (4 bytes)
   + A flag for additional metadata (4 bytes)